How To Write A Resume For A Job With No Experience (9 Simple Steps)

 Do I need a resume for my first job?

-How long should a new grad resume be?
+How long should a new grad’s resume be?

-A one-page resume allows you to present this information in a clear and concise manner, without overwhelming the reader with too much information.
+A one-page resume allows you to present this information clearly and concisely without overwhelming the reader with too much information.

 Should I include references?